Roma tomato

 Care notes

 A productive hydroponic tomato for sauce-making.
-Dutch bucket, drip, or large DWC systems.
-EC 2.5-3.5 mS/cm. pH 5.5-6.5.
+Dutch bucket, drip or large DWC systems.
+EC 2.0-3.5 mS/cm. pH 5.5-6.5.
 Temperature: 20–28°C daytime, 15–18°C night.
-High light (DLI 20-30 mol/m2/day).
-Determinate varieties (most Romas) grow as compact bushes (60–90 cm) that don't need the elaborate string training of indeterminate types.
-Stake or cage for support.
-From transplant to first harvest: 70-80 days.
-The concentrated fruit set produces a flush of 20-40 tomatoes over a 3-4 week period, ideal for batch sauce-making.
-For fresh pasta sauce: halve the tomatoes, roast at 200°C until concentrated and slightly charred, then blend or pass through a food mill.
-For canning: blanch, peel, core, and process in a water bath or pressure canner.
-San Marzano varieties are the standard for Neapolitan pizza sauce (crushed San Marzano tomatoes, salt, basil, and olive oil, uncooked on the pizza).
-Blossom end rot is the main quality issue; maintain consistent calcium and watering.
+High light (DLI 22-30 mol/m2/day).
+Determinate varieties (most Romas) grow as compact bushes (60–90 cm) and need only staking or caging rather than the elaborate string training of indeterminate types.
+From transplant to first harvest: 75-95 days.
+The concentrated fruit set gives a flush of 20-40 tomatoes over 3-4 weeks, ideal for batch sauce-making.
+For fresh pasta sauce, halve the tomatoes, roast at 200°C until concentrated and slightly charred, then blend or pass through a food mill; for canning, blanch, peel, core and process in a water bath or pressure canner.
+San Marzano varieties are the standard for Neapolitan pizza sauce.
+Blossom end rot is the main quality issue, controlled by consistent calcium and watering.

 Notable varieties